Urmee63/MSC_Thesis/readme.md

-# Akari Puzzle Construction and Human-Solvability with ASP
+# Unique Akari Puzzle Construction and Human-Solvability with ASP

 This repository contains the **master's thesis** exploring Akari puzzle construction and human-solvability using Answer Set Programming (ASP) integrated with Python.
 All key ASP code and Python pseudocode are included within the thesis document itself.